 The floral array (flower area) appears as a dense spike.
 The spike contains a large number of densely packed flower heads without stalks.
 (I have counted over 160 heads on some stems.)
 Flower heads open from the top of the stem downward.

-Flowers: Each flowerhead holds 5 to 8 florets which have a pinkish purple 5-lobed corollas without hair on the inside.
-The stamens number 5 and are united part way up the corolla tube and are slightly exserted but the style is longer and deeply bifurcated.
-The phyllaries of the outside of the flower head are in 4 to 5 series, generally oblong-lanceolate, unequal in size, mostly without hair, but with margins that are slightly translucent and sometimes with fine hair.
+Flowers: Each flowerhead holds 5 to 8 florets which have pinkish purple 5-lobed tubular corollas without hair on the inside.
+The stamens number 5 and are united around the style part way up the corolla tube and are slightly exserted but the style is longer, deeply bifurcated and more exserted.
+The phyllaries around the outside of the flower head are in 4 to 5 series, generally oblong-lanceolate, unequal in size, mostly without hair, but with margins that are slightly translucent and sometimes with fine hair.
 Tips are pointed and curve outward to fully re-curving.
 Outer ones generally remain greenish, inner ones may pick up some purplish color on the tips.

 Seed: The fertile flowers produce a dry seed (a cypsela), oblong, 3.8 to 4.5 mm long, ribbed, with a tawny color pappus attached for wind dispersion.
 Seeds require 60 days of cold stratification for germination.